XRF 241001A/SN 2024aiiq: A faint soft X-ray transient detected by SVOM with a broad-line type Ic supernova revealed by JWST

-\abstract {X-ray flashes (XRFs) are a type of gamma-ray bursts (GRBs) with prompt emission predominantly below $\sim$30~keV poorly detected by previous missions monitoring the high-energy sky.
-The advent of the Space-based multi-band astronomical Variable Objects Monitor (\SVOM), with its wide-field instrument ECLAIRs, provides a new way to detect soft X-ray transients such as XRFs, complemented by rapid onboard multi-wavelength follow-up.} {We present photometric and spectroscopic observations of XRF~241001A detected by \SVOM, a soft, sub-luminous, and low-energetic burst located in a poorly populated region of the Amati relation.
-We investigate the origin of its faint, soft high-energy emission to assess its connection to the long GRB population.} {We analyze the \SVOM/ECLAIRs prompt emission and model its afterglow emission from X-ray to-radio.
-We present \JWST/NIRSpec and SVOM/VT observations of the associated supernova (SN~2024aiiq), which we model with an Arnett radioactive decay component and compare its properties with previously detected GRB/SNe.} {XRF~241001A is located at $z = 0.573$ and has a prompt emission dominated by photons below 20~keV with a duration of $T_{90} = 3.14$~seconds.
-Its spectrum can be modeled by non-thermal models (e.g., cutoff power-law) or thermal model (blackbody), all pointing towards a low $E_{\rm peak} < 10$~keV and $E_{\rm iso} \sim 8\times10^{49}$~erg.
-The X-ray-to-radio afterglow modeling favors an origin from a relativistic jet viewed on-axis and supports a non-thermal origin of the prompt emission.
-In the optical, XRF~241001A exhibits an early blue emission, similar to that detected in some fast X-ray transients and inconsistent with the expected synchrotron emission from a relativistic jet.
-The \textit{JWST}/NIRSpec observations firmly established its collapsar origin by revealing a SN Type Ic with broad lines, comparable to SN~1998bw and SN~2025kg-like events near maximum light and with similar properties.} {XRF~241001A is a soft, low-luminosity collapsar event produced by a weak relativistic jet observed on-axis, supporting the view that at least part of the XRF population forms the low-energy, soft tail of the long GRB population.
-It demonstrates the potential of \SVOM/ECLAIRs to probe the soft regime of the high-energy transient population that remains largely unexplored.}
+\abstract {X-ray flashes (XRFs) are a type of gamma-ray burst (GRB) with prompt emission predominantly below $\sim$30~keV and have been poorly detected by previous missions monitoring the high-energy sky.
+The advent of the Space-based multiband astronomical Variable Objects Monitor (\SVOM), with its wide-field instrument ECLAIRs, provides a new way to detect soft X-ray transients such as XRFs, complemented by rapid onboard multiwavelength follow-up.} {We present photometric and spectroscopic observations of XRF~241001A detected by \SVOM, a soft, subluminous, and low-energetic burst located in a poorly populated region of the Amati relation.
+We investigated the origin of its faint, soft high-energy emission to assess its connection to the long GRB population.} {We analyzed the \SVOM/ECLAIRs prompt emission and modeled its afterglow emission from X-ray-to-radio.
+We present \JWST/NIRSpec and SVOM/VT observations of the associated supernova (SN~2024aiiq), which we modeled with an Arnett radioactive decay component, and we compared its properties with previously detected GRB/SNe.} {The event XRF~241001A is located at $z = 0.573$ and has a prompt emission dominated by photons below 20~keV, with a duration of $T_{90} = 3.14$~seconds.
+Its spectrum is consistent with both thermal and nonthermal models, each implying a low $E_{\rm peak} < 10$~keV and $E_{\rm iso} \sim 8\times10^{49}$~erg.
+The X-ray-to-radio afterglow modeling favors an origin from a relativistic jet viewed on-axis and supports a nonthermal origin of the prompt emission.
+In the optical, XRF~241001A exhibits an early blue emission, similar to that detected in some extragalactic fast X-ray transients (eFXTs) and inconsistent with the expected synchrotron emission from a relativistic jet.
+The \textit{JWST}/NIRSpec observations firmly established its collapsar origin by revealing an SN Type Ic with broad lines, comparable to SN~1998bw and SN~2025kg-like events near maximum light and with similar properties.} {The event XRF~241001A is a soft low-luminosity collapsar event produced by a weak relativistic jet observed on-axis, supporting the view that at least part of the XRF population forms the low-energy soft tail of the long GRB population.
+Its observation demonstrates the potential of \SVOM/ECLAIRs to probe the soft regime of the high-energy transient population that remains largely unexplored.} \keywords{Gamma-ray bursts: general - Supernovae: general - Gamma-ray burst: individual: XRF 241001A - Supernovae: individual: SN 2024aiiq } \titlerunning{SVOM XRF~241001A/SN~2024aiiq} \authorrunning{B.~Schneider et al.}